leonp84/code-institute-project-3/README.md

 #### Fixed
 -	The bug that took the longest time to fix had to do with password encryption.
 I discovered that when tying encryption to a master password, the Fernet function (which is part of the Python cryptography library) still used salt (see [Encryption Details](#encryption-details) above) which meant that a Fernet Key needed to be stored locally somewhere within the database to enable to users to decrypt passwords once they log out of the app, and back in.
 I couldn’t do this as the Gspread library used JSON to write to Google Sheets and JSON could now store salt (in bytes) to Google Sheet.
 I overcame this (after much research) by tying the salt generation also to the user Master Password.
 I’m sure there are better ways to do this, involving Key Management Systems, but these were beyond the scope of this project.
 As it stands users are able to encrypt and decrypt passwords only when their Master Passwords are initially entered correctly.

 -	Users were able to enter three black spaces as a new username which was excepted.
 Since the input validation only checked for an input length >= 3, three black spaces were able to pass.
-I then added an extra validation which uses a regular expression to only allow new usernames that also contain a character.
+I then added an extra validation which uses a regular expression to only allow new usernames that also contains a character.

 -	The PEP8 validator initially showed a multitude of issues, mostly having to do with visual formatting.
 These were all fixed by removing trailing or missing white space, shortening lines to a maximum of 79 characters and adding a final blank line to the end of the file.

 -	In the single instance where I used a `try … except` block, the PEP8 validator did not like the use of a bare `except:` statement.
-I updated this to `except KeyError:`
+I updated this to `except ValueError:`

 -	For validating new login password strength, I struggled to have the computer also check for a variety of special characters.
 With the regular expression statement, since so many of the special characters required escaping with the `\` key, this proved challenging.
 I finally managed with some help (see credit below).